bunyamineymen/Lesson_DevelopingMobileGames_2022-2023_Autumn/Project/README.md

 ### 1 - If you don't have a github account, create a github account.

+### 2 - Mail your github url and your basic infos to
+bunyamineymenalagoz@gmail.com until 28.10.2022.

-### 2 - Download [this](https://github.com/bunyamineymen/Lesson_DevelopingMobileGames/tree/main/Project/ProjectCore) core project and start to develop on this project.
+### 3 - Download [this](https://github.com/bunyamineymen/Lesson_DevelopingMobileGames/tree/main/Project/ProjectCore) core project and start to develop on this project.

-### 3 - After completing project, release on your own github account.
+### 4 - After completing project, release on your own github account.

-### 4 - Then you mail the your project github url and your basic infos to
+### 5 - Then you mail the your project github url and your basic infos to
 bunyamineymenalagoz@gmail.com until project deadline (14.11.2022).

-### 5 - You are going to present your project at 16.11.2022 in online class by sharing screen.
+### 6 - You are going to present your project at 16.11.2022 in online class by sharing screen.